stranothus/stranothus/README.md

 ## A little about me

-I'm a straight-A homeschool student.
+I'm a nearly straight-A 3.85 unweighted GPA homeschool student.
 I have been taking dual enrollment courses at my local community college since my Sophomore year.
 I currently take nearly all of my classes at the college and am scheduled to recieve my Associates level degree a semester before I graduate high school.

 I've trained in martial arts for nearly half of my life, taking a break during Covid-19.
 I successfully tested for my first degree black belt and am looking forward to testing for my second after pre-Covid complications and Covid restrictions.
 I was priveleged to instruct at my dojo for nearly two years before Covid.